ADVERTISING

 Danger from supercolonies – control measures initiated

-Tapinoma magnum is known for forming so-called supercolonies with millions of workers and multiple connected nests.
+Tapinoma magnum is known for forming so-called supercolonies with millions of worker wasps and multiple interconnected nests.
 According to experts, it is currently still possible to contain the spread in Riedstadt.
-The city of Riedstadt has therefore announced that a specialist company to control the populations in the near future.
+The city of Riedstadt has therefore announced that will soon commission a specialist company to control the population.

-It is important that the pesticides are used in a targeted manner so that native ant species , which also act as natural enemies of the invasive species, are not harmed .
+It is important to use them in a targeted manner so that native ant species , which also act as natural ant predators of the invasive species, are not harmed .

-Appeal to the population: No green waste in nature
+Appeal to the public: Do not dispose of green waste in nature

-In this context, the city highlights the dangers posed by improper disposal of green waste, plant debris, and excavated soil .
-These materials must not be disposed of in the open , as they may contain undetected queen ants or nests and thus contribute to the unwanted spread of ants .
+In this context, the city points out the danger posed by the improper disposal of green waste, plant remains, and excavated soil .
+These materials must be disposed of in the open countryside may contain unnoticed ant queens or nests and thus contribute to their unwanted spread .

 (Riedstadt - Red/PSR)

-Featured image: Tapinoma magnum workers on a gel bait.
+Featured image: Worker bees of Tapinoma magnum at a gel bait.
 Photo: Dr. Martin Felke